-Comparison for Video Production Cost
+Video Production Cost Comparison

 The first location would take place the client’s office and would showcase the facility and the employees conducting daily duties… smiles on faces.
-The RFQ also asked for a few interviews in the office of some of the key staff members-these stories would drive the video.
+The RFQ also asks for a few interviews in the office of some of the key staff members-these stories would drive the video.

 The second location would capture B-roll of the landscaping process at one of the Landscaper’s client’s location in Charlotte.
 So, to recap, here are the specifications: